ringcentral/engage-digital-api-docs/docs/app-sdk/config.md

 In previous versions of Internet Explorer (< 11.0), messages ​must​ be sent as a string: http://caniuse.com/x-doc-messaging.​

 Therefore, you should convert the first argument of `window.postMessage` to a JSON string.
-SMCC will decode this JSON string back:
+Engage Digital will decode this JSON string back:

 ``` javascript
     window.parent.postMessage(JSON.stringify({